-At character creation the player must either raise the rating in one type of Kit to + and leave the rating of the other two at 0, or lower the rating in one type of Kit to – and raise the rating of the other two to +.
+At character creation, the player must either raise the rating in one type of Kit to + and leave the rating of the other two at 0, or lower the rating in one type of Kit to – and raise the rating of the other two to +.

 -If the player’s Result Score is only 1 below the Target Score then task should succeed, but with complications.

-It is up to the Arbiter to determine the nature of Spells and Spellcasting in their games, such as whether they represent magic or heroic effort, what they are capable of, and how much more difficult they are than a mundane task.
-To restrict achievable effects, the Arbiter may choose to have individual Spells occupy Pack or Equipment slots, or be expended when used, either permanently or until the character rests.
-The Arbiter is free to define individual Spells as broadly or narrowly as they see fit.
+It is up to the GM to determine the nature of Spells and Spellcasting in their games, such as whether they represent the use of magic, technology, or heroic effort.
+They should decide what Spells are capable of and how much more difficult they are than a mundane task.
+To restrict achievable effects, the GM may choose to have individual Spells occupy Pack or Equipment slots, or be expended when used, either permanently or until the character rests.
+The GM is free to define individual Spells as broadly or narrowly as they see fit.
 Furthermore, it is encouraged for Mana to be defined, and even renamed, to fit the game the GM intends to run.

 Conflict arises any time the player characters come under threat.
-Time is tracked moment to moment as characters act and react to one another, with the lines of battle portrayed through their Positioning.
-Conflict always has two sides, the Players controlling their characters, or “PCs”, against the Arbiter controlling the environment and non player characters, or “NPCs”.
+Time is tracked from moment to moment as characters act and react to one another, with the lines of battle portrayed through their Positioning.
+Conflict always has two sides, the Players controlling their characters, or “PCs”, against the GM controlling the environment and non player characters, or “NPCs”.
 Rounds of Conflict are made up of two turns, Advantage first and Disadvantage last.
 A character recovers any spent Focus and Actions at the top of the round.

-The Area used to complete the Phrase for each Check in Conflict is determined by the Arbiter.
-The Result Score determines how much Focus is generated by Defending, Damage dealt by Attacking, Initiative generated by Maneuvering, or the success of a narrative task.
-Reactions are resolved the same way as Actions, but may only be performed in direct response to an Action taken by the opposing team.
+The Phrase used to complete each Action’s Check is determined by the GM.
+The Result Score determines how much temporary Focus is generated by Defending, Initiative generated by Maneuvering, or Damage dealt by Attacking.

 Maneuvers are made with a Control Check.
 The Result Score generates Initiative, tallied towards their side.
 Moving, dodging, and some other actions not used to attack or defend (as defined below) are resolved as Maneuvers.
 When dodging an Attack if the Result Score of the Maneuver exceeds the Base DS of the Attack then all Wounds are avoided, otherwise full damage is applied from the Attack.